 When we break God's law of love, our relationship with God and others is broken (torn heart).
 There are many painful consequences that result.
 We and others are hurt.
-We become stuck in our sin.
+We become stuck in our sin (people chained to posts).
 God grieves (tears) over the terrible results on the people He loves.
-But in His great mercy, God continues to reach out to rebellious and unclean sinners (backs turned away from God).
+But in His great mercy, God continues to reach out to rebellious and unclean sinners (backs turned away from God on pile of filthy rubbish).